lawsmd/Rock-Castle-Construction-Company/README.md

 ---
 ### ***Inventory Valuation Detail***

 At last, a short and simple query.
-Item 'Bundles' share the same naming scheme as *Customers and Jobs*, but a simple LIKE paired with wildcard searching ('%') will drop the extra weight here.
+Item 'Bundles' share the same naming scheme as *Customers and Jobs*, but a simple LIKE statement paired with wildcard searching ('%') will drop the extra weight here.
 As previously discussed, Inventory is the key to expanding the data's reportability.
 This procedure will surely be revisited once *Phase 4* is complete.

 ```